This post uses examples from the Modern Thumbnails of the Feast Plugin.

 You may also be interested in checking out the more general image optimization guide.

 Here's a brief breakdown of how thumbnails work.

 Let's say we have a 1200x1200px featured image:

 Note: since the content width here is only 720px, it appears to be the same size as the original image.
-Actually, the originally 1200x1200 image is being displayed at 720x720px.
+The original 1200x1200 image is actually being displayed at 720x720px.

 Vertical / Portrait thumbnails

 And we have a vertical thumbnail selected in our "featured posts" widget at 720x960 and a hard crop.
 First, WordPress will resize to the longest size - 960px height in this case, then crop the shorter size (the width in this case) to meet the width requirement:

 This 720px width image will fill the full width of our content, if we display it full-width on desktop.

 Conversely, if we have a 4:3 (720x540) landscape thumbnail that needs to fill the 720px full width, we'll resize to 720px width and crop out whatever height is needed to achieve 540px height: